 Regarding wind and earthquakes, we have to undertake various laboratory tests.
 For example, when we design large glazing, wind load is important.
 Considering external cladding, fixing details is very important.
 For structural safety in tall buildings, a wind tunnel test is mandatory.
 Similarly, for all external applications, the crucial parameter has to be checked with available methods before any specifications and application details are finalized.

 How would the façade design and other elements of the façade help the building to be energy efficient, at the same time provide a better interior environment?
 What about sustainability and environmental considerations when choosing the façade/cladding material?

 The building envelope has a strong relationship with the climate outside.
-The orientation of the building and its external surface reacts with sun and climate.
-Hence, what we apply on the external surface, be it solid, transparent, or porous all have to be decided with due climate considerations.
+The orientation of the building and its external surface reacts with the sun and climate.
+Hence, what we apply on the external surface, be it solid, transparent, or porous all has to be decided with due climate considerations.
 Minimum heat intake and maximum natural light, both have to be achieved with skillful designs.

 What are your views on future façades & fenestration technologies, and materials?

 An intelligent façade is one that can react with climate and save energy.
-Having said so, we also look for cost-effective solutions, and we make sure that whenever we recommend applications of high technology, it should also be affordable.
+Having said so, we also look for cost-effective solutions, and we make sure that whenever we recommend applications of high technology, they should also be affordable.

 There are many cladding materials available in the market.
 How do you choose the apt one for your project?
 What are the criteria?

 There are various criteria we have to consider.
 Suppose if we are looking for a natural look, we have to ensure that the material looks closest to the look and feel of the original material.
 Longevity and maintenance of course cannot be compromised.